-Castro County is situated in the Southern High Plains of Texas.
-Dimmitt, the county seat, is located approximately 70 miles southwest of Amarillo.
-The county contains an area of about 880 square miles and has a population of approximately 10,000.
+Deaf Smith County is situated in the Southern High Plains of Texas.
+Hereford, the county seat, is located approximately 50 miles (80 km) southwest of Amarillo.
+The county contains an area of about 1,510 square miles (3,910 km) and has a population of approximately 20,000.

-Castro County is one of the leading producers of agricultural crops in the State with a total farm income of over \$135 million annually.
-Leading crops in the county are grain sorghums, wheat, corn, and soybeans.
-Numerous agribusinesses, including livestock feeding, and sale of irrigation equipment supplies, feed and seed, and fertilizer, also make significant contributions to the total county income.
+Deaf Smith County is one of the leading producers of agricultural crops in the State with a total farm income of over \$150 million annually.
+Leading crops in the county are grain sorghums, wheat, sugar beets, corn, and vegetables.
+Numerous agribusinesses, including livestock feeding, meat packing, sugar refining, and sale of irrigation equipment supplies, feed and seed, and fertilizer, also make significant contributions to the total county income.

 Ground water is extremely important to the economy of the county inasmuch as most of the crops are irrigated with ground water.
 Additionally, the water used by rural residents, municipalities, and local industries is mostly ground water.

 The principal source of fresh ground water in the county is the Ogallala aquifer.
-During the past two decades, the withdrawal of ground water has greatly exceeded the natural recharge to the aquifer.
+During the past three decades, the withdrawal of ground water has greatly exceeded the natural recharge to the aquifer.
 If this overdraft continues, the aquifer ultimately will be depleted to the point that it may not be economically feasible to produce water for irrigation.